-It is important to identify those are risk for heart disease by regular cardiac screening.
+It is important to identify those who are at risk for heart disease by regular cardiac screening.
 The identification of patients at risk for heart attack and stroke is vital if we are to prevent cardiac disease.
 Cardiovascular imaging and screening tests can aide our ability to detect the presence of atherosclerotic vascular disease.
-These test include Carotid Intima Media Thickness Test (CIMT), EndoPat and Digital Pulse Analysis.
+These tests include Carotid Intima-Media Thickness Test (CIMT), EndoPat and Digital Pulse Analysis.

 Endothelial dysfunction is the earliest detectable stage of cardiovascular disease, which includes heart attacks, stroke, and peripheral arterial disease.
-It is characterized by reduced of nitric oxide (NO) availability.
-Nitric oxide plays a great role in maintaining vascular health and endothelium dependent vasodilation.
+It is characterized by reduced nitric oxide (NO) availability.
+Nitric oxide plays a great role in maintaining vascular health and endothelium-dependent vasodilation.
 Patients with arginine deficiencies are more likely to suffer from low nitric oxide levels and endothelial dysfunction.

 The Digital Pulse Analyzer (DPA)

-The DPA is a FDA approved, quick, non-invasive, pain-less test which accurately measures the elasticity of small and large arteries in about five minutes.
-It uses an infrared finger probe to measure the light absorbing characteristics of hemoglobin (arterial blood) to identify abnormalities in the pulsatile wave characteristics of blood, which can occur due to aging and in those at risk for vascular disease.
+The DPA is an FDA approved, quick, non-invasive, painless test which accurately measures the elasticity of small and large arteries in about five minutes.
+It uses an infrared finger probe to measure the light-absorbing characteristics of hemoglobin (arterial blood) to identify abnormalities in the pulsatile wave characteristics of blood, which can occur due to aging and in those at risk for vascular disease.
 The DPA evaluates changes in arterial (artery) pressure, velocity and blood flow.